-The ink blotches, the pen marks, the paint spilled, pencil lines and charcoal smeared; all on the pressed, processed and compressed paper.
-The stamped, signed and verified documents summing up your whole being on a paper; the birth and death certificate, the admission documents and graduate degree, the passports, the tickets; all comes down to paper which wraps up our lives in the folds and creases, capturing it.
+The ink blotches, the pen marks, the paint spilled, pencil lines and charcoal smears; all on the pressed, processed and compressed paper.
+The stamped, signed and verified documents summing up your whole being on a paper – the birth and the death certificate, the admission documents and graduate degree, the passports, the tickets; all comes down to paper, which wraps up our lives in the folds and creases, capturing it.

 Changing the paper of the typewriter, you cannot change what is on it, the letters are stamped, the ink has dried; with re-writing a page it can change the story, but the stamp, the ink and the smell doesn’t change; the essence remains the same.
-We too are the pages of a typewriter, on our way to be a book, having bookmarks in our lives and being dog-eared, some falling apart from the spine with fading ink.
-We may not have it all together in our lives, with no plan working, nothing going the right way, but we remain ourselves in the end, with more pages to write, type, paint and add on as those pages may be corrected, re-written, written over, folded turned to origami or papier-mâché, or a sculpture; we remain ultimately, paper.
+We too are the pages of a typewriter, on our way to be a book – having bookmarks in our lives and being dog-eared, some falling apart from the spine with fading ink.
+We may not have it all together in our lives, with no plan working, nothing going the right way, but we remain ourselves in the end, with more pages to write, type, paint and add on as those pages may be corrected, re-written, written over, folded, turned to origami or papier-mâché, or a sculpture; we ultimately remain, Paper.